Bandido (wrestler)

-Bandido (born April 17, 1995) is a Mexican luchador enmascarado (masked professional wrestler), who is currently signed to All Elite Wrestling.
-He is primarily known for his work in the promotions Lucha Libre Elite (LLE), The Crash Lucha Libre and Dragon Gate (DG).
-He is also known for his work in Ring of Honor, where he is a former one-time ROH World Champion.
+Bandido (born April 17, 1995) is a Mexican luchador enmascarado (masked professional wrestler).
+He is signed to All Elite Wrestling (AEW), where he is one-half of the reigning AEW World Tag Team Champions with Brody King as Brodido, and Ring of Honor (ROH), where he is the reigning ROH World Champion.
+He is also known for his work in a range of promotions, such as promotions Lucha Libre Elite (LLE), The Crash Lucha Libre, Dragon Gate (DG), GLEAT, Game Changer Wrestling (GCW), Progress Wrestling, Major League Wrestling (MLW), Impact Wrestling (TNA), World Series Wrestling (WSW), Westside Xtreme Wrestling (wXw), Over The Top Wrestling (OTT) and Jim Crockett Promotions.

-He is a fourth-generation wrestler, a relative of Apóstol Jr., Myzteziz Jr., and cousin of Magia Blanca.
+Bandido is the cousin of Myzteziz Jr. and Magia Blanca.
+His younger brother Gravity is also a luchador.
 Bandido's real name is not publicly known, which is often the case with masked wrestlers in Mexico.

 Bandido previously worked under the ring names "Magnífico II" and "Cielito" but since 2016, he has used the ring character Bandido, who wears a mask that incorporates a bandana covering the lower part of his face in the style of Wild West outlaw.
-Bandido regularly teams with Flamita, forming a duo known as "Mexa Blood".
-Bandido is a one time PWG World Champion, and with Flamita and Rey Horus he has held the ROH World Six-Man Tag Team Championship.
-He is the winner of PWG's 2019 Battle of Los Angeles, and ROH's 2021 Survival of the Fittest tournaments and one time ROH World Champion.
+Bandido regularly teamed with Flamita, forming a duo known as "Mexa Blood".
+Bandido is a one-time PWG World Champion, and with Flamita and Rey Horus he has held the ROH World Six-Man Tag Team Championship.
+Bandido has also achieved much success as a singles competitor, his feats including winning PWG's 2019 Battle of Los Angeles, and ROH's 2021 Survival of the Fittest tournaments.
+Bandido is a former world champion in the latter promotions, winning the PWG World Championship and Ring of Honor World Championship.

 Personal life

 Bandido was born on April 17, 1995, in Torreón, Coahuila, Mexico.
-He is the grandson of Julián Arellano Orihuela—who is known as "Tony Arellano"—and the great-grandson of Julián Arellano Varela, who was known under the ring name "El Húngaro" ("The Hungarian").
 Bandido's cousin Magia Blanca is also a professional wrestler in the Consejo Mundial de Lucha Libre promotion.
 He is also related to Myzteziz Jr. who wrestles in Lucha Libre AAA Worldwide.

+Bandido currently uses "Canción del Mariachi" as his theme song, as a tribute to the late Héctor Garza (who used this song as his entrance song throughout his professional wrestling career until 2012, when he was forced to retire due to advanced lung cancer).

 Professional wrestling career

+Early career

 The wrestler later known as Bandido began training in the wrestling school Consejo Mundial de Lucha Libre in Mexico City, where he was primarily trained by Franco Columbo, Hijo del Gladiador and Último Guerrero for his in-ring debut.
 Because Bandido has never been unmasked in the ring, his birth name is not a matter of public knowledge, a tradition in Mexico for masked wrestlers.